Project-Sustain/sustain-kNN-dataIngestor/README.md

-# sustain-kNN
+# sustain-kNN-dataInjestor

 Primary purpose of this project is to read required query conditions from a property file named config.properties and connect to sustain-dht.
-Next, extract relevant sketches, format them in required format and upload to the MongoDB.
+Next, extract relevant sketches, format them in required format and save to the MongoDB.

 Currently, config.properties file can hold below properties: